 Temperature has complex effects on bonding:

-- Low temperature: Molecules move slowly, bonds form easily if energetically favorable
+- Low temperature: Molecules move slowly; bonds form easily if energetically favourable.

 - Moderate temperature: Provides activation energy to overcome barriers